 Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.

 Nearly all outdoor A/C units are placed on a concrete slab or other platform, permitting them a level base of operation.
-However, over time these can settle or sag, impacting the performance of the air conditioner.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, impacting the performance of the air conditioner.
 Keep an eye on your outdoor component to confirm that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner functioning well.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
 By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.